M-TGH/TC.js/readme.md

 # TC.js
-A brand new Javascript framework for web artists (native coming soon™)
+A brand new Javascript framework for web artisans (native coming soon™)